 Within the public sector, Swedish clinical research is carried out mainly at universities and higher education institutions.
 The two largest sources of funding are the R&D funds of county councils and the “ALF” contribution from the Government.
 ALF is a national agreement between the Government and seven county councils on physician training and research.

-In 2019, a new ALF agreement will come into force.
-This agreement has been entered into between the Swedish Association of Local Authorities and Regions (SKL) and the Government offices, and includes a new allocation model, where one fifth of research funds will be allocated according to the quality of clinical research.
+In 2015, a new ALF agreement came into force.
+This agreement has been entered into between the Swedish Association of Local Authorities and Regions (SKR) and the Government offices, and includes a new allocation model, where one fifth of research funds will be allocated according to the quality of clinical research.
 The Swedish Research Council and the National Board of Health and Welfare have been mandated by the Government to evaluate the quality of research.
 This is done through expert assessment of aspects such as the prerequisites of research, the clinical importance of the research conducted and the results in the form of number of scientific publications and citations.
 The first evaluation was published in March 2018 and bibliometry is accounted for separately.
 Full evaluations are then planned to be conducted every fourth year.

-Many county councils and regions use Researchweb as an application system for, for example, ALF funds or other types of regional research funds.
+Many regions use Researchweb as an application system for, for example, ALF funds or other types of regional research funds.
 Researchweb is also used as a project database displayed under the name FoU i Sverige.
 There is some information about ongoing studies here, and you can search for research projects based on the topic and the workplace.

 For purposes such as facilitating recruitment of study participants and reinforcing and supporting Swedish clinical cancer research, the Regional Cancer Centres in Collaboration (RCC) and the Network for University Hospitals’ Trial Unites within oncology have jointly produced a database with current clinical studies within cancer care.
 The register is searchable in respect of cancer form, participating hospital, words in the Swedish title and study type.